mcfnord/rml/src/guidelines36.md

 (2)  A request for assistance in obtaining evidence and information;

-(3)  A warning of danger concerning the behavior of a person involved <mark>when there is reason to believe that there exists the likelihood of substantial harm to an individual or to the public interest</mark>; and
+(3) <mark>A warning of danger concerning the behavior of a person involved **when there is reason to believe that there exists the likelihood of substantial harm to an individual or to the public interest**</mark>; and

 (4)